tk-codes/software-engineering/se2/01-project-planning.md

     - [ ] Code analysis tools
     - [ ] DEV-Test-Prod Server setup
     - [ ] User stories (incl. time estimations) & Bug tracking (eg. Redmine, Jira)

+#### Requirements to work package (WP)

+**A work package** contains
+- ID, title
+- Short description
+- Aceptance criteria
+- Time estimations
+- actual hours of work
+- Priority
+- Status (open, in progress, to test, done)
+- Category (Epic)

+*Recommendations:*
+- Maximum 8 hours for a work package
+- Allocate only as many work packages as it fits into an iteration.

+*Rule*
+- Developer estimates the time for a work package
+- Client prioritises the work packages.
+>>> **Not vice-versa!!**

+## Diagrams